Priynsh/Indiawindslicer/README.md

 ## Scope of Data

-Due to the large download size of the full dataset, **this project currently includes wind data only for India**.
+Due to the large download size of the entire dataset, **this project currently includes wind data only for India**.

 ## Available Heights